Thomas Crawford (Australian politician): Political career

 Crawford unsuccessfully stood for parliament firstly in 1910 as a Commonwealth Liberal Party candidate for the Division of Herbert and then as a Senate candidate at the 1914 election before his election to the Senate in 1917 as a representative of the Nationalist Party of Australia.

 Crawford retained his seat at subsequent elections until his retirement in June 1947.
 From 1931, he was a member of the United Australia Party.
 From 1 July 1938 until their retirements on 30 June 1947, he and Harry Foll were the joint Fathers of the Senate.
 In 1944 he was asked to leave the Opposition party room and served the remainder of his term as an independent.

+In May 1941, Crawford announced that he would leave the UAP and sit as an independent, in protest at the composition of the Third Menzies ministry – specifically the failure of prime minister Robert Menzies to include MPs who had voted for his opponent Billy Hughes in the UAP leadership ballot.

 Respected for his authority on sugar issues, an important industry in Australia at the time, Crawford served as honorary minister and acting minister for trade and customs in the Stanley Bruce government.
 He was also at times a strong advocate for statehood for the Australian tropics.